-In Somalia, although the Transitional Federal Charter provides for religious freedom, there are limits on the extent to which this right is respected in practice.
-The Transitional Federal Government generally does not enforce legal protections of religious freedom.
+In Somalia, the Transitional Federal Charter provides for religious freedom although in practice there have been limits on the government's respect for this right and the legal protections of religious freedom are generally not enforced.
 Respect for religious freedom has continued to decline, primarily as a result of extremist militias taking control over significant territory in the country.
-Militia groups, particularly those associated with the U.S.-designated Foreign Terrorist Organization al-Shabaab, often imposed through violence a strict interpretation of Islam on communities under their control.
-There were also reports that individuals who do not practice Islam experienced discrimination, violence, and detention because of their religious beliefs.
+Militia groups, particularly those associated with the U.S.-designated Foreign Terrorist Organization al-Shabaab, have often imposed through violence a strict interpretation of Islam on communities under their control.
+There have also been reports that individuals who do not practice Islam experience discrimination, violence, and detention because of their religious beliefs.